Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

 for some constant $\beta\geq 1$ if the circuit depths satisfy

-for all $\sigma(\boldsymbol{\theta})$ in the construction \eqref{eq:cor1_estimator}.
+for all $\sigma(\thv)$ in the construction \eqref{eq:cor1_estimator}.
 That is, if the depths of the circuits scale linearly or superlinearly in $n$ then one requires at least exponential resources to distinguish $C_m$ from its fixed point, for instance by requiring an exponential number of shots, or by requiring an exponential number of state copies $M_{max}$. \end{corollary}

 We note that the assumption $\|X\|_\infty \in \OC(\poly(n))$ is satisfied in most settings, and in particular is satisfied for all error mitigation protocols discussed in Sec.~\ref{sec:errormitigation}.
-For instance, in the case of Virtual Distillation, $X$ corresponds to a cyclic shift operator followed by a Pauli observable, and thus $\|X\|_\infty \in \OC(1)$.
-Corollary \ref{cor1} implies that under conditions that generate a NIBP, in order to obtain an estimate of a noise-free cost value up to some arbitrary additive error, one requires resource consumption that scales exponentially in the number of qubits.
-In Appendix \ref{sec:appdx_asymptotics} we present a more detailed statement that explains how such resources may be consumed.
+For instance, in the case of Virtual Distillation, $X$ corresponds to a cyclic shift operator followed by a Pauli observable, and thus $\|X\|_\infty \in \OC(1)$. {Corollary \ref{cor1} implies that under conditions that generate a NIBP, in order to distinguish any two cost values with constant probability, one requires resource consumption (in shots or number of state copies) that scales exponentially in the number of qubits.
+Thus, if one views NIBPs as an exponential resource (shots) issue, Corollary \ref{cor1} shows that the class of error mitigation schemes considered cannot circumvent this issue.} In Appendix \ref{sec:appdx_asymptotics} we present a more detailed statement that explains how such resources may be consumed.

 Whilst the use of clean ancillary qubits as part of an error mitigation protocol, utilized as in Equation \eqref{eq:thm1_estimator} and Fig.~\ref{fig:em_framework}, has not been widely studied, Corollary \ref{cor1} rules out the possibility that such resources used at the end of the circuit would offer advantage in countering the exponential scaling effects due to cost concentration.
 Indeed, upon inspecting \eqref{eq:prop1_conc}, the ancilla appear explicitly in the form of the fixed point.
 This highlights a key difference between many error mitigation strategies and error correction, as error correction utilizes resources (such as a larger Hilbert space) in the middle of the computation, whilst the error mitigation protocols considered here are based on processing states obtained at the end of a noisy computation.
 Our result leaves open the possibility that novel error mitigation protocols that move beyond the framework of \eqref{eq:cor1_estimator} and Fig.~\ref{fig:em_framework} can have hope of countering the exponential scaling of exponential cost concentration and NIBPs.